JohnEarnest/Decker/docs/format.md

 The `{widgets}` Chunk
 ---------------------
 The `{widgets}` chunk is a dictionary of widgets belonging to the preceding `{card:ID}` or `{contraption:ID}` chunk, in their drawing order, back-to-front.
-Each widget is a JSON object with one or more properties.
+Each widget is a LOVE object with one or more properties.

 Some properties are common to all widgets: